g-vega-cl/Pokemon-deck-generator/README.md

 # Pokemon-deck-generator
 We only expect this project to run on your local machine.
+    go to Backend folder and run `go run main.go` go to Frontend folder and run `npm start`

 For this assessment, we would like you to build a deck generator of pokemon cards.
 In this assessment, please consider these rules for what a "complete" deck is:
 A deck should contain exactly 60 cards